DataDog/documentation/content/en/logs/log_configuration/processors.md

   * If it does, creates the target attribute with the corresponding value in the table.
   * Optionally, if it does not find the value in the mapping table, creates a target attribute with the filled default value.

-You can fill the mapping table by selecting a reference table or manually by entering a list of `source_key,target_value` pairs, or uploading a CSV file.
+You can fill the mapping table by selecting a Reference Table, by manually entering a list of `source_key,target_value` pairs, or by uploading a CSV file.

 The size limit for the mapping table is 100Kb.
-This limit applies across all Lookup Processors on the platform, however, Reference tables support larger file sizes.
+This limit applies across all Lookup Processors on the platform, however, Reference Tables support larger file sizes.

 {{% /tab %}}
 {{% tab "API" %}}